Roma integration by EU country

 - SPP Intégration Sociale – FSE

-- More information on Operational Programmes
+- More information on Belgium’s Operational Programmes: ESF OPs and ERDF OPs.

 - Managing authorities for projects funded by the ERDF.